-A freezing order is an interim measure which is granted by the courts in order to prevent a company disposing of assets including property, vehicles, stock, or money held in company bank accounts.
+A freezing order is an interim measure which is granted by the courts - or in special cases, the UK Government - in order to prevent a company or individual disposing of assets including property, vehicles, stock, or money held in company bank accounts.

 When a limited company is trading profitably, its directors and shareholders will prioritise doing what is best for the company and focussed on ways of increasing its profit.

 However, once a company is knowingly insolvent, this attitude must change.
 Directors of insolvent companies are legally obliged to put the interests of themselves and their fellow shareholders to one side, and instead act in a way which prioritises the interests of the company’s creditors.
 This means the value of the company must be preserved as far as possible; debts must not be added to, while assets should not be removed from the business.

 A creditor who believes a company may intentionally divest itself of its assets, can apply for a freezing order which prevents directors/shareholders from disposing of, or otherwise hiding these assets before court judgment can be enforced.
 Freezing orders can be issued to solvent companies should a creditor believe the money they are owed is at risk.

 A creditor who has applied for a freezing order, or Mareva Injunction as it was formally known, must have good reason to do so and must be able to present a solid and convincing case to the courts.